tommorse/traces2vecs/readme.txt

 If the bottom of the y axis (frequently the origin) is the same as the left most part of the x axis, then left click on the right most point on the x axis.
 Then right click to finish writing the path (right click does not add a point).
+Note that if you are clicking on scale bars that look like a backwards L then just enter a negative number for the last number in axis_limits.dat, or a number that is less than the first x axis number (the min and max x's are permuted; see below).

 6) Add all the traces: Add each line (sometimes called a trace) from the graph by repeating this method: